MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/deployment/setup-deploy-on-premises-environments.md

 ### Set up SQL Server

-1. Install SQL Server 2016 with high availability, either as SQL clusters that include a Storage Area Network (SAN) or in an Always-On configuration.
+1. Install SQL Server 2016 SP1 with high availability, either as SQL clusters that include a Storage Area Network (SAN) or in an Always-On configuration.
 Verify that the **Database Engine, Reporting Services, Full Text Search**, and **Management Tools** are already installed.
-**Note:** Because of a known issue, we recommend that you do not select the Always-On configuration until you have completed the full deployment.
+> [!NOTE]
+> Please ensure that the SQL Always On is setup according to [Select Initial Data Synchronization Page (Always On Availability Group Wizards)](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/select-initial-data-synchronization-page-always-on-availability-group-wizards) and follow [To Prepare Secondary Databases Manually](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/select-initial-data-synchronization-page-always-on-availability-group-wizards#PrepareSecondaryDbs)
 2. Run the SQL Service as a domain user.
 3. Get an SSL certificate from a CA to configure Finance and Operations.
 For testing purposes, you can create and use a self-signed certificate.